brpo01/terraform-project/README.md

 - Now, the code is much more well-structured and can be easily read, edited and reused

-### Congratulations!!..You have refactored AWS Infrastructure as Code with Terraform!
+### Congratulations!!..You have automated the provisioning of AWS Infrastructure with Terraform!